 #4 – Fruity Memories @ Beerenberg Farm

 You can’t miss The Beerenberg, which produces its 1st batch of strawberry jam in 1971.
 The thriving family-owned farm is one of the more popular destinations in Hahndorf.
 You can also stock up on quality jams, chutneys, sauces, and dressings at the retail shop.

 The strawberry farm is especially popular with families who let their kids enjoy nature with freshly plucked strawberries in their mouth at the same time.

 Nice strawberries on the farm.
 Don’t go for the biggest, get the mid-sized for the sweetest taste.

 Nature’s hardest and most productive insect at work on the farm.

 A spot of retail therapy before leaving for home.
 The items here are farm-made and used throughout Australia.

 #5 – Beach Side Suburb @ Glenelg

 Just a 15min drive from Adelaide, Glenelg Beach is Adelaide’s most popular city beach, just like what Bondi Beach is to Sydney.
 You will like the lively and coastal vibe, for its wide beach, stunning sunsets, rich heritage, charming hotels, sidewalk cafés, and entertainment.

 While Melbourne is officially recognised as the sporting capital of the world, Glenelg also sees plenty of physical activities practically everywhere.

-Having visited most parts of Australia, this trip to Adelaide served to opened my eyes that each city has its unique characteristics and all these helped to maintain that novelty feel as if I am still in the process of “UnDiscovering” and rediscovering her.
+Having visited most parts of Australia, this trip to Adelaide served to opened my eyes that each city has its own unique characteristics and all these helped to maintain that novelty feel as if I am still in the process of “UnDiscovering” and rediscovering her.
 Adelaide is a beautiful city that will impress and remain on your memory for ages to come.
 Just remember the 5 places you should not miss in Adelaide.

 Many sincere thanks for coming along my pixels journey.
 Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!
 For my other Australian adventures, you can check it out here.